tudoanh/get_fshare/README.md

 # Important

 Fshare APIs now serve only VIPs accounts!
 What a dick move.
+I hope they can public their API because their website is BAD, I mean REALLY BAD!

 **Application for vip accounts only**